 As part of your planning, use our guide of dates for the best holiday sales as you craft promotions in your department stores, strip outlet stores that feature retail sales, and one of the most popular places for sales growth, especially during Cyber Week – online sales.

-According to the National Retail Federation, Black November is a term coined by a variety of retailers who offer Black Friday deals as early as November 1 in response to consumers wanting to get a head start on their holiday shopping.
+According to the National Retail Federation, "Black November" is a term coined by various retailers that offer Black Friday deals as early as Nov.
+1 for consumers wanting to get a head start on their holiday shopping.